PacktPublishing/starter-blog/README.md

 ### Working with the createPage API in gatsby-node.js
 **What was covered in this section:**
 - What are the Gatsby Node APIs?
-- Implementing the createPage API and adding a graphql query
+- Implementing the createPage API and adding a GraphQL query
 - Mapping over our data to programmatically create pages

 **Resources:**